ArcovanBreda/CEConvDL2/blogpost.md

 <a id="1">[5]</a>
 Cohen, T. &amp; Welling, M..
 (2016).
 Group Equivariant Convolutional Networks. <i>Proceedings of The 33rd International Conference on Machine Learning</i>, in <i>Proceedings of Machine Learning Research</i> 48:2990-2999 Available from https://proceedings.mlr.press/v48/cohenc16.html.

+<a id="1">[6]</a>
+Lengyel, A., Strafforello, O., Bruintjes, R. J., Gielisse, A., & van Gemert, J. (2024).
+Color Equivariant Convolutional Networks.
+Advances in Neural Information Processing Systems, 36.

+<a id="1">[7]</a>
+Ivet Rafegas and Maria Vanrell.
+Color encoding in biologically-inspired convolutional neural  networks.
+Vision Research, 151:7–17, 2018.
+Color: cone opponency and beyond.